TheHamkerGuy/RestrictContentSaver/README.md

 ## Contributing

 We welcome contributions!
-Please check [contribution guidelines](https://github.com/StarkBotsIndustries/RestrictedContentSaver/blob/main/CONTRIBUTING.MD).
+Please check [contribution guidelines](https://github.com/TheHamkerGuy/RestrictContentSaver/blob/main/CONTRIBUTING.MD).

 ---

 ### Authors
-This project is maintained and developed by **StarkBotsIndustries** and its contributors.
+This project is maintained and developed by **TheHamkerGuy** and its contributors.
 We appreciate your interest and contributions to this open-source project.
-For any queries or discussions, feel free to join our [support chat](https://t.me/StarkBotsChat) or follow updates on our [channel](https://t.me/StarkBots).
+For any queries or discussions, feel free to join our [support chat](https://t.me/ToolsTheHamkerGuySupport) or follow updates on our [channel](https://t.me/ToolsTheHamkerGuy).

 ---
 ### LICENSE